VirtualMetric/virtualmetric-docs/docs/overview.md

 ## Installation

 No installation procedure is required.
-The executables can be placed in any directory you wish manually.
+The executables can be manually placed in any directory you wish.

 ---